wriley/DayZBanditAI/README.md

-DZAI - DayZ AI Addon (Current version: 0.9.6)
+DZAI 0.9.6 - AI Addon for DayZ
 ============